maven assembly plugin example with a tutorial in maven

 How to create a custom assembly descriptor file?

-we can define our custom assembly file to create our module. and the file name is zipCode.xml. you can define multiple assembly files by configuring these files in plugin declaration.
+We can define our custom assembly file to create our module, and the file name is zipCode.xml

 <assembly>